 Once you're approved for a credit card, use it responsibly so that you can qualify for better credit cards and loans in the future.
 Maintain a low balance and try to pay it in full every month to build a good credit history.
-Also keep this other information in mind:
+Also, keep these other pointers in mind:

 - Don't give up if you don't have any previous credit history.
 Talk to lenders and ask if they have other ways to qualify you for a credit card.
 Some lenders will consider payment history from rental or utility records, and you won't know until you ask.

 - Watch out for any credit card that guarantees approval without first checking your credit score.
 There’s probably a catch in the form of high fees or a high-interest rate or both.